zackees/sqs-legacy-adapter/README.md

 ## License

-This project is licensed under the ISC License.
+This project is licensed under the Apache License.

+## Release Notes

+  * 1.1.4 - Updated readme